 - The focus on industrial properties protected the company’s investments against the adverse effects of the COVID-19 pandemic.

 If you’re looking to trade or start building your investment portfolio, Instant Loan is a great partner in financing when you are short on funds.
-We’ll get you connected to Singapore’s top licensed moneylenders and receive up to three customised and free loan quotes so you can save time comparing your options and focus on what’s more important.
+We’ll get you connected to Singapore’s top financial institutions and receive up to three customised and free loan quotes so you can save time comparing your options and focus on what’s more important.